 Factors that may affect future tax:

-The Finance Act 2021 was substantially enacted in May 2021 and as a result the main UK corporation tax will increase from 19% to 25% with effect 1 April 2023.
+The UK corporation tax rate will increase from 19% to 25% from 1 April 2023.
 The deferred taxation balances have been measured using the rates expected to apply in the reporting periods when the timing differences reverse.